sintefore/neos4mosel/README.md

 setparam("NL_options", SOLVER_OPTIONS)
 ```

-where `SOLVEROPTIONS` is a space-separated list of key=value entries.
+where `SOLVER_OPTIONS` is a space-separated list of key=value entries.
 In addition to the solver parameters, the list can include the following parameters for the `nemos` binary:

 - `category` - NEOS problem category, defaults to `milp`